tauqir295/CatGalleryImageSelector/README.md

 6. Live data
 7. Glide

-# Enhancement
+# TODO
-1. Can add configuration structure.
+1. Add configuration structure.
 Also data caching can be added.
-2. Can pass base url from host app via configuration.
+2. Pass base url from host app via configuration.
 3. We can use sharedViewModel for sharing data from cat library instead of activity.
 4. Use security protocols.
 5. Minor bug fixes and ui changes can be scope for future changes.